tylerpearson/serverless-election-aws/README.md

 ### KMS

-- KMS is used to encrpyt data to help protect against improper access.
+- KMS is used to encrypt data to help protect against improper access.
 - A customer managed CMKs is created and assigned to resources that support using it for encryption, for example SQS and CloudWatch Logs.
 - Key rotation is enabled to [reduce risk](https://www.cloudconformity.com/conformity-rules/KMS/key-rotation-enabled.html).
 - [DynamoDB does not support use of customer managed CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/services-dynamodb.html), so instead the AWS managed customer master key is enabled to protect data at rest.
 [DynamoDB will keep the key in memory](https://docs.aws.amazon.com/kms/latest/developerguide/services-dynamodb.html) for up to twelve hours to reduce the number of required API calls to decrypt data.